-On May 20, 2020, each of the Taxing Districts and the Management District adopted Amended and Restated Joint Resolutions Concerning the Imposition of Facilities Fee.
+On February 27, 2018, each of the Taxing Districts and the Management District adopted Amended and Restated Joint Resolutions Concerning the Imposition of Facilities Fee.
 These Amended and Restated Joint Resolutions superseded all other resolutions imposing Facilities Fees.

 A facility fee of \$2,500 for each single-family residential unit, \$1,250 for each multi-family residential unit, and \$0.25 per square foot for each commercial unit is charged against properties within the District.
 The facility fee is due at the time of issuance of a building permit.
 The District records the facilities fee as revenue when received.
+The District is in the process of collecting Facilities Fees, but had not yet billed or collected any Facilities Fees as of December 31, 2021.